Iretha/spring-keycloak-tutorial/README.md

-# Spring Boot & Keycloak Tutorials
+# How to secure Spring Boot Frontend with Keycloak and Spring Security

+We need to setup a Keycloak instance first and then we are going to create a sample spring boot web app, which will use the keycloak as identity and access management solution.

 ## Keycloak Installation & Setup